jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 #### Fusion

-Fusion law for catamorphism [@Meijer91functionalprogramming] allows a composition of functions with a catamorphism to transformed to a single catamorphism.
-It is one of the for program derivation.
-It states that:
+Fusion law for catamorphism [@Meijer91functionalprogramming] allows a composition of functions with a catamorphism to be transformed into a single catamorphism.
+It is one of the most important laws for program derivation which states that:

 $$
   h \circ f = g \circ F\  h \Rightarrow h \circ \llparenthesis f \rrparenthesis  = \llparenthesis g \rrparenthesis
 $$

-This can be proved by producing a diagram.
+This can be proved by producing a diagram [@Bird:1997:AP:248932]:

 $$
 \begin{matrix}